jbs0710/Strickland_GEOG676/Lab_5/README.md

 # Creating a toolbox

 - In this lab, we are creating a **toolbox**.
-This toolbox will perfect a task that we had previously performed in Lab 4 - Fun with ArcPy.
+This toolbox will perform a task that we had previously performed in Lab 4 - Fun with ArcPy.

 - We will now perform those same tasks, but now we will create a tool where we can input parameters from our **GDB**.

 - When we open ArcPro, we will navigate to our **ArcCatalog** tab on the right hand side and right-click **Toolboxes** and select **New Python Tool**.
 We will name the tool and save it into our working folder.
-Once this is done, we refresh that same **Toolboxes** tab, refresh it, and we now see our newly created toolbox.
+Once this is done, we refresh that same **Toolboxes** tab, and we now see our newly created toolbox.

 - When we click the arrow down, we see a script automatically created by Arc.
 We right click and edit, and we now see this default script ready for us to edit.

+- The top portion of the script is below

 ```python
 import arcpy